TerranceFinleyZ/imperial-tech/README.md

 November 21, 2024

-Building New IMP-World website, also Making a blender Logo animation.
+Building New IMP-World website, in Vite.js using Blender, Adobe, Clerk, Cypto API and ChatGPT-4.

 December 1, 2024

-Continuing working on the New IMP-world website.
+Working with AV systems to host events and podcasting.

 December 13, 2024